Ban Ki-moon: Campaign for secretary-general: 2007

 As the secretary-general election drew closer, there was rising criticism of the South Korean campaign on Ban's behalf.
 Specifically, his alleged practice of systematically visiting all member states of the Security Council in his role as the Minister of Foreign Affairs and Trade to secure votes in his support by signing trade deals with European countries and pledging aid to developing countries was the focus of many news articles.
 According to The Washington Post, "rivals have privately grumbled that Republic of Korea, which has the world's 11th-largest economy, has wielded its economic might to generate support for his candidacy".
 Ban reportedly said that these insinuations were "groundless".
-In an interview on 17 September 2006 he stated: "As front-runner, I know that I can become a target of this very scrutinizing process", and that he was "a man of integrity".
+In an interview on 17 September 2006 he stated: "As front-runner, I know that I can become a target of this very scrutinising process", and that he was "a man of integrity".

 In the final informal poll on 2 October, Ban received fourteen favourable votes and one abstention ("no opinion") from the fifteen members of the Security Council.
 The one abstention came from the Japanese delegation, who vehemently opposed the idea of a Korean taking the role of secretary-general.
-Due to the overwhelming support of Ban by the rest of the Security Council, Japan later voted in favor of Ban to avoid controversy.
+Due to the overwhelming support of Ban by the rest of the Security Council, Japan later voted in favour of Ban to avoid controversy.
 More importantly, Ban was the only one to escape a veto; each of the other candidates received at least one "no" vote from among the five permanent members.
 After the vote, Shashi Tharoor, who finished second, withdrew his candidacy and China's Permanent Representative to the UN told reporters that "it is quite clear from today's straw poll that Minister Ban Ki-moon is the candidate that the Security Council will recommend to the General Assembly".

 On 9 October, the Security Council formally chose Ban as its nominee.
 In the public vote, he was supported by all 15 members of the council.
 On 13 October, the 192-member General Assembly acclaimed Ban as secretary-general.

+Ban joked about his nomination at a December gala for UN correspondents.
+He invoked the film Casino Royale, which was in theatres at time, stating "The name is Ban.
+Not James Ban.
+But I am coming in '07." as well as hesitatingly singing a modified rendition of Santa Claus Is Coming To Town; "I'm making a list, I'm checking it twice, I'm going to find out who's naughty or nice.
+Ban Ki-moon is coming to town!".